iEARN Partnerships by Member Countries

 Several iEARN country programs work closely with Intel Teach, including in Argentina, South Africa and Ukraine.
 In the Ukraine, most Intel trainers are iEARN teachers who have trained close to 60,000 teachers in Ukraine to implement PBL and ICT in classrooms, and have conducted 5 iEARN national projects using Intel Teach ideas and methodology such as development high order sinking skills and especially for assessment of student's multimedia projects.
 Similarly, Fundación Evolucion (iEARN-Argentina) and SchoolNet South Africa (iEARN-South Africa) are approved service providers for professional development for the Intel Teach program.

 Microsoft Partners in Learning Program

-Oracle Educational Foundation
+Oracle Education Foundation

 United States Department of State

-iEARN country programs have teamed up with USAID (United States Agency for International Development) on a number of programs. iEARN-Macedonia (IMOR) and iEARN-USA are part of the Primary Education Project (PEP), a five-year, $16.4 million initiative administered by AED, and targeting all public primary schools in Macedonia to improve the quality of instruction and increase employment skills in youth. iEARN-Lebanon, iEARN-Yemen (SOUL), and iEARN-USA have also worked with the Internet in Yemeni High Schools, a program administered by the Educational Development Center (EDC) and funded by USAID as part of a dot-EDU initiative. iEARN-Morocco (MEARN) is part of ALEF (advancing learning and employability for a better future), a USAID project managed by a consortium of organizations lead by AED.
+iEARN country programs have teamed up with USAID (United States Agency for International Development) on a number of programs. iEARN-Macedonia (IMOR) and iEARN-USA were part of the Primary Education Project (PEP), a five-year, $16.4 million initiative administered by AED, and targeting all public primary schools in Macedonia to improve the quality of instruction and increase employment skills in youth. iEARN-Lebanon, iEARN-Yemen (SOUL), and iEARN-USA have also worked with the Internet in Yemeni High Schools, a program administered by the Educational Development Center (EDC) and funded by USAID as part of a dot-EDU initiative. iEARN-Morocco (MEARN) is part of ALEF (advancing learning and employability for a better future), a USAID project managed by a consortium of organizations lead by AED.